zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-Docker.md

 The most basic use of the `zonemaster-backend` command is to just test a domain, e.g.
 "zonemaster.net".
-To do so you first need to start `zonemaster/backend` container and expose the port 5000 to be able to acces the JSON RPC API.
+To do so you first need to start `zonemaster/backend` container and expose the port 5000 to be able to access the JSON RPC API.

 ```
 docker run --rm -p 5000:5000 --name zm -d zonemaster/backend full